 When she told me this my first reaction was “Yeah, right.
 Whatever.
-Next” but then she explained that for the price, location, and good recommendations from other moms in her neighborhood, she was more than willing to call once a week.
+Next.”, but then she explained that, for the price, location, and good recommendations from other moms in her neighborhood, she was more than willing to call once a week.
 She even scheduled the weekly call in her calendar so she didn’t forget.

-I’m not sharing this story with you to scare you but more as a reality check.
+I’m not sharing this story with you to scare you, but more as a reality check.

-Can you budget ~$100 a day for childcare?
+Can you budget ~$120 a day for daycare?
 Can one parent take time off while in Sydney to visit daycare centers?
-Can you cut down the number of days you will need childcare?
+Can you cut down the number of days you will need daycare?

 In highly populated areas, finding a daycare center with an open spot is going to be harder.

 Many parents put their children on wait lists when they find out they’re pregnant.
 With good reason, as waitlist averages in Sydney are one year.
-Getting on a waitlist usually comes with a fee ($20 – $50).
+Getting on a waitlist usually comes with a fee ($50 – $150).

-Why such a range for long day care costs?
+Why such a range for daycare costs?

-Long day care centers often provide a hot lunch for the children but, interestingly enough, they don’t usually provide diapers (or nappies as they say in Australia).
+Daycare centers often provide a hot lunch for the children but, interestingly enough, they don’t usually provide diapers (or nappies as they say in Australia).